 Jack Ingram won the first Xfinity Series championship in 1982 in the No. 11 Pontiac and repeated the feat three years later.
 Ingram is one of nine two-time champions in the series, a list that also includes Sam Ard, Larry Pearson, Randy LaJoie, Dale Earnhardt Jr., Martin Truex Jr., Kevin Harvick, Ricky Stenhouse Jr. and Tyler Reddick.

-Austin Cindric won the 2020 series championship at Phoenix Raceway for Team Penske.
+Cole Custer won the 2023 series championship at Phoenix Raceway for Stewart Haas Racing.

 With its debut in 1995, the modified pickup truck races are in the third tier of NASCAR racing under the Xfinity Series and Cup Series.
 This is where most drivers make their national series debut.